atom-retros/atomhk/README.md

 - NPM (LTS) [Node Download](https://nodejs.org/en/download/)
 - An Arcturus Morningstar database [Database repository](https://git.krews.org/morningstar/arcturus-morningstar-base-database)

-It's recommended to run the housekeeping through a subdomain or a total seperate domain, as you will not be able to run both the housekeeping and your CMS on the exact same domain.
+*You must run the housekeeping through a subdomain or a total seperate domain, as you will not be able to run both the housekeeping and your CMS on the exact same domain.*

 After all of the above has been installed you've to do the following:
-- Open CMD and navigate into the path you want the housekeeping to be located at, and run the commands listed below
+Open CMD and navigate into the path you want the housekeeping to be located at, and run the commands listed below

 #### Windows
 ```